DHI/DomainServicesSample/README.md

 ## ChemRegulator
 The ChemRegulator project contains the definition of the the object model and service types, for example `MyEntityService`.
 These are all pure .NET types - so called POCOs (Plain Old CLR objects).

-This way the Web API itself - the controller - can be implemented as a very lean layer, essentially as a kind of façade exposing the pure .NET services over HTTP.
+This approach has several advanteges, for example that you can easily unit test `MyEntityService` and other types in the POCO project.
+Furthermore, the Web API itself - the controller - can be implemented as a very lean layer, essentially as a kind of façade exposing the pure .NET services over HTTP.

 ## ChemRegulator.Test